PaddlePaddle/docs/doc/fluid/api_guides/low_level/parameter_en.rst

 4. GradientClipByValue
 ----------------------

-Limit the value of gradient corresponding to a parameter to [min, max].
+Limit the value of the gradient on a parameter to [min, max].

 API reference： :ref:`api_fluid_clip_GradientClipByValue`